visforvali/eng201-oer/_others/faqs.md

 The grading policy is explained on the [💯Alt-Grading System](https://visforvali.github.io/eng201-oer/pages/alt-grading/){:target="_blank"} page.

 The course is holistically graded and doesn't use traditional letter grades until the final course grade is entered at the end of the semester.
 You are guaranteed *at least* a B+ if you participate robustly each week and do everything you're asked to do in the spirit you're asked to do it.
 Because the course is holistically graded, consistent, regular participation, timely submission of low-stakes writing, and a high-stakes project that meets all requirements by the end of the course is likely to result in "forgiveness" of an occasional lack of participation full or partial remittance of any "N" scores or missed work.

+I have been using alt-grading systems for over a decade.
+Holistic, lenient grading rewards error and experimentation whereas traditional letter or numeric grading systems punish.
+In this way, alt-grading is a fairer metric of learning for students.
+By the end of the semester, I tally the number of substantive Q&A posts you submitted, the number of drafts you satisfactorily completed, and the number of substantive contributions you made to peer review and other class activities, along with any coffee chats we had and any Writing Support Services tutoring sessions you attended.
+I use those numbers to calculate your final weighted course grade (the percentage breakdown is in the [📋Syllabus](https://visforvali.github.io/eng201-oer/pages/syllabus/){:target="_blank"}).

+I can't abandon grading completely since this is a university course.
+But if it helps to know, usually the only complaints I get are from students who don't pay attention to the alt-grading policy, don't participate, don't submit work that attends to the assignment criteria, or don't submit work at all &mdash; then demand a B+ for "effort" (which the policy explicitly states I can't measure).
+By contrast, students who read and respect the alt-grading policy, consistently submit work that strives to satisfy assignment guidelines, and participate robustly in voice and text chat usually leave my classes with B+, A-, or A grades.